Skip to content

 A resilient growth story

-• Leading economic indicators remain resilient, fueled by AI capital expenditure (capex) and high-end consumers.
+• Leading economic indicators have strengthened, fueled by artificial intelligence (AI) capital expenditure (capex) and high-end consumers.

-• Services inflation has eased due to lower housing costs and wages, helping counteract other pressures.
+• Services inflation has eased due to lower housing costs and wages, although disinflation trends have slowed recently.
+Higher energy prices are a concern.

 • Fiscal policy in major economies is an increasingly influential driver of asset prices.
 US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.